NealFM/Group-9-CS363D/README.txt

 *Note size is about 1.12 GB so it isn't included in this repo.
 -Might include reduced dataset after cleaning is done.

+FILES TO ADD IN ZIP:

+README.txt // Text file describing contents of project and files contained within

+Group 9 Data Mining.ipynb // Jupyter Notebook of the project with data cleaned just enough to
+                          // run on Darwin

+Issued_Construction_Permits.csv // Complete Dataset used in this project

+login.txt // Used to store creditials when running the program

+FILES THAT ARE GENERATED:

+trainSet.csv   // File generated to train the model on Darwin

+testSet.csv    // File generated to test the model on Darwin

+prediction.csv // (Optional) File downloaded from darwin with predictions made